How to Teach a Lesson to a Selfish Husband?

 It's just as crucial to listen as it is to talk.
 Create an environment where your husband feels comfortable talking openly and sharing his thoughts and feelings.
 The ability to empathize with the other person is a direct result of practicing active listening.

-Dealing with a partner who is self-centered can be trying and tiring.
+Dealing with a self-centered partner can be trying and tiring.
 An unhealthy marriage can have its foundations eroded by selfishness, which in turn can cause bitterness and dissatisfaction.
 However, the process of delivering a lesson in empathy and selflessness can change the lives of both partners involved.
-To help couples develop deeper, more compassionate bonds, this essay will discuss how to impart a lesson to a self-centered husband.

 Fostering Empathy and Selflessness